Chris-Boyle-94/ffxiv-search-items/README.md

   - Clicking on an item shows more detailed information about that item
   - Create an account (only requires username and password)
   - Having an account allows you to favorite/unfavorite items which are displayed in your favorites page
+  - token authentication for my-favorites routes and endpoints

 Tech stack:
   - React